3 35 As A Decimal

 Before we dive into the conversion process, let's briefly review the concepts of mixed numbers and decimals.

 A decimal is a number expressed in the base-ten numerical system.
+In practice, for example, 3.
 It uses a decimal point to separate the whole number part from the fractional part.
-As an example, 3.6 is a decimal representing three and six-tenths.
+6 is a decimal representing three and six-tenths.

 Method 1: Converting the Fraction to a Decimal, Then Adding the Whole Number